 Jennifer R. Gremer

-I am an incoming first year PhD student in the Population Biology graduate group primarily interested in investigating the effects of climate change on plant responses.
-Currently, I am working on a project exploring the impacts of snowmelt on the phenology and population genetics of a native California wildflower, Streptanthus tortuosus, at Lassen Volcanic National Park.
+I am a third year PhD student in the Population Biology graduate group primarily interested in investigating the effects of climate change on plant responses.
+Currently, I am working on a project exploring the impacts of snow melt on the phenology and population genetics of a native California wildflower, Streptanthus tortuosus, at Lassen Volcanic National Park.
 During my PhD, I aim to ask questions that lie at the interface of evolutionary biology, genetics, and ecology, and answer those questions using a combination of observational, genetic, and experimental techniques.
 Other research topics I may explore include studying the effects of climate change on plant-pollinator interactions, plant distributions, and landscape genetics and how those effects differ at varying spatial scales.
 I am also an avid science writer and communicator.
 See research updates on my blog here and my science writing portfolio here.